-Function definition
+Function definitions

 The bi-objective problems are created by combining two bbob functions (Finck et al. 2009).